-- Article 16 To see if the Town will vote to transfer the sum of \$57,243 from Sewer Retained Earnings to Sewer Expenses to conduct an assessment of the Town sewer system, or take any other action relative thereto. - Article 17 To see if the Town will vote to transfer the sum of \$10,000 from Sewer Retained Earnings to Sewer Expenses to conduct infiltration and inflow work and repair on the Town sewer system, or take any other action relative thereto. - Article 18 To see if the Town will vote to raise and appropriate or transfer from available funds the sum of \$7,000 for the purpose of upgrading and installing a new server for the Police Department, and any other incidental and related expenses, or take any other action relative thereto.
+Moved and seconded that the Town vote to transfer the sum of \$57,243 from Sewer Retained Earnings to Sewer Expenses to conduct an assessment of the Town sewer system.

+Moved and seconded that the Town vote to transfer the sum of \$10,000 from Sewer Retained Earnings to Sewer Expenses to conduct infiltration and inflow work and repair on the Town sewer system.

+Moved and seconded that the Town vote to transfer from Free Cash the sum of \$7,000 for the purpose of upgrading and installing a new server for the Police Department, and any other incidental and related expenses.

+Town Moderator asked the voter if they authorized Denise Wickland, Police Chief who is a non-voter to speak to the article.

+Passed Unanimously

-Article 19 To see if the Town will vote to raise and appropriate or transfer from available funds the sum of \$3,000 for planning and coordinating the Town's 250th Anniversary celebration to take place in the year 2021, and any other incidental and related expenses, or take any other action relative thereto.
+Moved and seconded that the Town vote to transfer from Free Cash the sum of \$3,000 for planning and coordinating the Town's 250th Anniversary celebration to take place in the year 2021, and any other incidental and related expenses.

-Article 20 To see if the Town will vote to raise and appropriate or transfer from available funds the sum of \$500 for producing the town flag, and any other incidental and related expenses, or take any other action relative thereto.
+Moved and seconded that the Town vote to transfer from Free Cash the sum of \$500 for producing the town flag, and any other incidental and related expenses.

-Article 21 To see if the Town will vote to accept M.G.L. c.64L, §2(a) to establish a local meals excise, or take any other action relative thereto.
+Moved and seconded that the Town vote to accept M.G.L. c.64L, §2(a) to establish a local meals excise.